This course is for Summer Semester 2018. For registration, please use the TISS site. New information will be updated soon

-The objective of this course is to introduce new concepts and techniques for developing and engineering advanced services in emerging distributed computing systems including IoT (Internet of Things), software-based and human-based services.
-In this course, we will introduce concepts of IoT and cloud platforms for IoT, data-as-a-service, data concerns, data market places and techniques for developing data intensive services by utlizing data services with compute services in cloud environments.
+The objective of this course is to introduce new concepts and techniques for developing and engineering advanced services in emerging distributed computing systems including IoT (Internet of Things), cloud services, and human-based services.
+In this course, we will introduce concepts of data-as-a-service, data concerns, data market places and techniques for developing data intensive services by utlizing data services with compute services in cloud environments.
+We will focus on advanced services to analyze IoT data, e.g., for reactive monitoring and predictive maintenance.
 Furthermore, we will investigate human-based services in engineering advanced data analytics and how to combine them with data and compute services.
 The course will provide hand-on experiences via real-world exercises and mini programming projects.
 The course will provide a great interaction between students and the instructor.

 Assignments and project reports must be submitted to TUWEL.

 you will (i) create an open source mini project using public git (such as github, bitbucket, or gitlab), (ii) develop the project, (iii)document the project with README file or HTML, (iv) Submit a presentation to TUWEL and make the code public, (v) finally you make a presentation/demo your project.

 The prototpyes of the mini projects will be posted in Github